Crinsane/LaravelShoppingcart/README.md

 ### Cart::weight()

-The `weight()` method can be used to get the weight total of all items in the cart, given there weight and quantity.
+The `weight()` method can be used to get the weight total of all items in the cart, given their weight and quantity.

 ```php
 Cart::weight();